Event calendar

 Freedom From and Freedom To

-FFFT returns for its first iteration of sound and movement collaborations for 2024!
+FFFT returns for its first iteration of sound and movement collaborations for 2025!
 Freedom From and Freedom To is an exploration and celebration of artistic circumstance.
 Movement and sound improvisors from all around Chicago gather in front of a live audience, where they are grouped by chance.
 Each group performs an improvised set.
 We fuse diverse artistic backgrounds and practices to create unique and fleeting worlds.
-There will be a headlining set from Kiku Hibino + Keisha Janae.
+There will be a special opening set from musicians Kim Alpert, Chris Corsano, and Jayve Montgomery alongside dancer Irene Hsiao.
+Following we’ll have 6 x 15 minute sets from on-the-spot lottery chosen ensembles.
+Don’t miss this!

 View Event →